keithhb33/AI-Movie-Shorts/README.md

 If properly configured, all of the .MP4 files in the directory "output" will be uploaded to YouTube, each upload sharing the name of the original file placed in "movies" along with a preloaded description.

-*Changes to the preloaded description and titles can be configured in "upload_action.py" under the "upload_to_youtube" method.
+Changes to the preloaded description and titles can be configured in "upload_action.py" under the "upload_to_youtube" method.

+*I am working on implementing an improvement in the AI's knowledge of movies and TV shows.
+This project will continue to be updated.